 - Orange juice - fresh squeezed orange juice is best in this recipe.
 The amount needed is roughly half of a large orange.
 You can use store bought orange juice too, but this should be fresh orange and not from concentrate.

 - Orange zest - the amount in this recipe is essentially the zest of one large orange.
 If your orange is smaller, you may not have quite as much.
 Similarly, if you use store bought orange juice, you won't have the zest at your disposal.
 Don't worry - you can make this glaze without the zest.
-It won't be quite as full flavoured with orange, but will still give a citrus-y edge to your bundt cake.
+It won't be quite as full flavored with orange, but will still give a citrus-y edge to your Bundt cake.

 Simply stir or lightly whisk together the powdered sugar and orange juice until you have a runny frosting consistency.
 If you feel this looks too thick, add a bit more orange juice.
 Similarly, if too thin, you can add more powdered sugar to thicken.